joaorb64/smash64-modding-wiki/docs/Wiki/software/blender.md

 - To avoid animating special parts, hide them by hitting H during pose mode

 ## Texture Flags
-You can set these flags by adding them to the material's name
+You can set these flags on a per-material basis by adding them to the material's name

 Texture repeat mode flags, S = Side, T = Top: